meeshkan/unmock.github.io/docs/advanced.md

 ---
 id: advanced
-title: State DSL
+title: Advanced state management with DSL
-sidebar_label: State DSL
+sidebar_label: DSL
 ---

-Of course, setting a state (or not) is perfect, but sometimes we need to run tests for specific use cases.
-We might want to test our code when we hit a 500 error from a 3rd party API, or start with 10 users in our Unmocked project.
-We might want to set a state with a string, or binary, etc.
+Setting the response body as described in the [previous section](basic.md) is often sufficient, but sometimes you need to more control to test, for example, the behaviour for status code 500 or start with 10 users in a service.
+This can be achieved with the unmock DSL.

-We use the term _DSL_ freely, but all it really means is setting some meta-level state.
 All DSL elements are prefixed with the dollar sign (`$`).
-We expand this DSL as needed, and currently offer minimal interaction.

 ## Top-level DSL

-Top level DSL is DSL that is truly meta for the entire response.
-It's not specific to any property within the response.
-Therefore, it may only be found at the top level of the object passed as a state.
+Top-level DSL is not specific to any property in the response body and can therefore only be found at the top level of the object passed as a state.
 At any other level, it will be treated as a proper key.
 All of the commands below can apply to the top-level DSL or to a specific mocked service.

 ## `$code`

-Using `$code`, you may specify the response code you want for a specific endpoint.
+Using `$code`, you can specify the status code returned by the service for a call to a given endpoint.
 The response code must exist in the service specification.

 ```javascript
 // Returns a 500 error on requests to `/pets/5`